xayanide/rbxclistrap/README.md

 A CLI tool for managing Roblox WindowsPlayer and WindowsStudio64 versions, allowing you to download the latest, previous, or custom version hash of Roblox.
 This tool also includes the ability to launch Roblox through deeplinks, with or without custom arguments and apply fast flags.

+### Differences from upstream (`rbxcli`) and `rbxclistrap`
+- Deeplinks Support (which involves Windows' Registry)
+- Automatic installation of MS Edge Webview2 when neeeded (which involves also Windows' Registry)

+That's all I can think of the core differences between the two.

 ## Getting Started with rbxclistrap

 ### Prerequisites